GENIVI/meta-ivi/README.md

 You can build a QEMU image that should be GENIVI compliant using the following steps:

+1. Export TEMPLATECONF to pick up correct configuration for the build export TEMPLATECONF=/full/path/to/meta-ivi/meta-ivi/conf

-1. Run the following command:
+2. Run the following command:
    > $ source poky/oe-init-build-env

-2. Add the meta-oe, meta-ivi and meta-ivi-bsp layer path to the
-$BUILDDIR/conf/bblayers.conf BBLAYERS variable.

-3. Set MACHINE ??= "vexpressa9", MACHINE ??= "qemux86" or MACHINE ??= "qemux86-64"
-in $BUILDDIR/conf/local.conf file to build for an emulated ARMv7a, x86 or x86-64
-instruction-set maschine respectively.

-4. Add INCOMPATIBLE_LICENSE = "GPLv3" in $BUILDDIR/conf/local.conf file.

-5. Set DISTRO ?= "poky-ivi-systemd" in $BUILDDIR/conf/local.conf file.

-6. Optional: In $BUILDDIR/conf/local.conf file, you may uncomment BB_NUMBER_THREADS = "4" and PARALLEL_MAKE = "-j 4" if you build on a
-quad-core machine.

-7. Build intrepid-image including GENIVI 7.0 (Intrepid) components
+3. Build intrepid-image including GENIVI 7.0 (Intrepid) components
    > $ bitbake intrepid-image

-8. Run the emulator:
+4. Run the emulator:
    > for qemu vexpressa9:
    > $ PATH_TO_META_IVI/meta-ivi/scripts/runqemu intrepid-image vexpressa9
    >